 - Interacting with the students and being a good role model

-You will be compensated $500 for the 5 day period.
-Meals will be included and if you are living in the residence halls, you will be allowed to move into your room on August 17.
+You will be compensated $500 for the 5 day period plus 1 day of training.
+Meals will be included and if you are living in the residence halls, you will be allowed to move into your room early.

 The Mobile Engineering Education Lab is looking for more student teachers!

 Mobile Engineering Education Lab (ME2L) Student Teachers will travel to local schools and teach lessons that will both educate and inspire students in various disciplines of Engineering.
 Student Teachers will be responsible for traveling to schools to conduct demonstrations, speak to young “future” engineers, organizing and maintaining MEEL vans, as well as playing a role in developing new demonstrations.
 The Regent’s Service Program covers schools within 5 miles of UNR, however Student Teachers may be required to visit schools outside of this range.
 This position offers a flexible work schedule.
 The duration of the position is through the end of the 2014-15 Academic Year.

 My name is Parag Gupta, and I am the Vice-President of Operations of the NASA Academy Alumni Association (NAAA).
 The NAAA is composed of nearly 1,000 former students who participated in the NASA Academy Internship Program.
 I was honored to be in this program myself as an undergraduate student at Vanderbilt University, and it provided excellent introductory research and leadership experience for my current role as a doctoral candidate in mechanical engineering at Northwestern University.